cnabio/cnab-spec/105-signing.md

 - All versions of `helloseattle` are retracted
 - Versions of `fireflies` that are less than or equal to `2.3.1` are retracted

-When an agent has access to a retractions list or lists, it _should_ evaluate the retractions for each request that would require loading the bundle.
-An agent _must not_ install or upgrade a bundle it knows to be retracted without the express consent of the user.
+When an agent has access to a retractions list or lists, it SHOULD evaluate the retractions for each request that would require loading the bundle.
+An agent MUST NOT install or upgrade a bundle it knows to be retracted without the express consent of the user.

 Next section: [declarative images](106-declarative-images.md)